 We went ahead and created an Organization for you when you joined our platform.
 This is your company's unique environment.
 From there, the most important steps are to get your colleagues as Users into your Organization, connect your Channels, and start collaborating.

-Let’s begin and go through these one-by-one.
+Let’s go through these one-by-one.

 Falcon offers a single, centralized place to manage all your company's social media pages and profiles.
 We call them 'Channels'.

 We support Facebook, Instagram, Twitter, LinkedIn, Tumblr, and YouTube channels.